underscoreio/essential-slick/src/pages/5-data_modelling.md

 ~~~

 In this pattern, we declare our profile using an abstract `val`.
-Surprisingly, this is enough to allow us to write `import profile.api._`---the
+Surprisingly, this is enough to allow us to write `import profile.api._`.
-compiler knows that the `val` is *going to be* an immutable `JdbcProfile`
+The compiler knows that the `val` is *going to be* an immutable `JdbcProfile`
 even if we haven't yet said which one.
 When we instantiate the `DatabaseModule` we bind `profile` to our profile of choice.